rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 SQL's notion of relations differs from the abstract notion of relations presented in Section 2.2.
 A relation, being a set, cannot have more than one copy of any given tuple.
 When a SQL query creates a new relation, the SQL system does not ordinarily eliminate duplicates.

 Assume we form the Cartesian product of two relations, test each tuple with the WHERE clause and then give the passing tuples to the output for projection according to the SELECT clause.
-This projection may cause the same tuple to result from different uples of the product, and if so, each copy of the resulting tuple is printed in its turn.
+This projection may cause the same tuple to result from different tuples of the product, and if so, each copy of the resulting tuple is printed in its turn.

-If we do not wish `duplciates` in the result, then we may follow the keyword `SELECT` by the keyword `DISTINCT`.
+If we do not wish `duplicates` in the result, then we may follow the keyword `SELECT` by the keyword `DISTINCT`.
 That word tells SQL to produce only once copy of any tuple.

 ### 6.4.2 Duplicates in Unions, Intersections, and Differences

-The union, intersection, and difference operations normally elimiante duplicates.
+The union, intersection, and difference operations normally eliminate duplicates.
 That is, bags are converted to sets, and the set versions of the operation is applied.

-In order to prevent the elimiantion of duplicates, we must follow the operator `UNION`. `INTERSECT`, or `EXCEPT` by the keyword `ALL`.
+In order to prevent the elimination of duplicates, we must follow the operator `UNION`. `INTERSECT`, or `EXCEPT` by the keyword `ALL`.

 ### 6.4.3 Grouping and Aggregation in SQL

 In a previous section we introduced the grouping-and-aggregation operator $\gamma$ for our extended relational algebra.
-SQL provides all the capability of the $\gamma$ operator throught he use of `aggregation` operators in SELECT clauses and a special `GROUP BY` clause.
+SQL provides all the capability of the $\gamma$ operator through he use of `aggregation` operators in SELECT clauses and a special `GROUP BY` clause.

 ### 6.4.4 Aggregation Operators